 There are very innovative and responsively operating companies out there.
 But to turn the tide quickly enough, we need to transform the way everybody is producing.
-Mostly likely this will only happen based on binding political decisions, rules and regulations to force producers to use less packaging, to design products in a way that they can be recycled easily and efficiently, and to hold them accountable to take back what they have put out into the world.
+Most likely this will only happen based on binding political decisions, rules and regulations to force producers to use less packaging, to design products in a way that they can be recycled easily and efficiently, and hold them accountable to take back what they have put out into the world.

 Earth Island Institute, which filed the lawsuit, says a significant amount of the eight to 20m tons of plastic entering the Earth’s oceans annually can be traced back to a handful of companies, which rely heavily on single-use plastic packaging.